 The second header row of the data table contains the field names.
-The default field names are a combination of the variable names (or aliases) from which the data is derived and a three letter suffix.
+The default field names are either a combination of the variable names (or aliases) from which the data is derived with an underscore and a three letter suffix, or a specified field name.
 The suffix is an abbreviation of the data process that outputs the data to final storage.
 The example image shown above contains the following field names: